Blog

 Install fencing

-Putting a fence around your pool with a lockable gate will help keep unwanted visitors out.
-It could also prevent potential accidents, such as drowning, from occurring.
+Putting a fence around your pool with a lockable gate helps in keeping unwanted visitors out.
+It also lowers the risk of potential accidents, such as drowning.
 According to Water Safety USA, about 70% of children who drown were not expected to be near the pool or in the water.

 Install an alarm

-Installing an alarm on your pool gate gives an extra layer of protection to prevent, or notify you of, unwanted visitors near your pool.
+Installing an alarm acts as an extra layer of security, notifying you of unwanted visitors near your pool.

 Keep the pool area clear

-Get rid of debris and other objects around the pool.
-This prevents possible tripping, injuries to bare feet, or objects falling in – and on top of swimmers.
+Get rid of objects around the pool.
+This prevents tripping, injuries to bare feet, or objects falling in – and on top of swimmers.

 Remove access points